 Getting too much drug (overdose) raises your chance of having severe side effects.
 This can make you so sick that you may have to skip or change treatments.

 Getting too little drug (underdose) lowers your chance of beating your cancer.
 Your cancer is more likely to come back or spread to other parts of your body.

-Which is why MyCare Oncology tests measure the amount of chemo drugs in your body.
+Which is why MyCare Oncology tests were developed to measure the amount of chemo drugs in your body.
 Your doctor may use one of these tests to help determine if you are getting too much or too little drug.
 Your dose can be changed so that it is right for you.

 Peace of mind comes from knowing that your cancer treatment has been tailored to your own body.
 Ask your doctor today, if you are being dosed by BSA or if you could receive a personalized dose of chemo based on a blood test?
 [Not Available in the US]

 REDUCED ADVERSE EFFECTS & LONGER PROGRESSION FREE SURVIVAL.
 Get started by talking to your doctor today and ordering our “Getting Started” Kit, with information regarding testing, qualifications, and a price quote.